(Translate this site)

 Of course, they'd been just the opposite for Steve.

-My friend Steve would have fit in a lot better than I with these classes of people.
-Hell, knowing Steve he might even had taught Ling and Sym something they didn't know about many things, like sex and mind games: those were two of his favorite pastimes!
+I realized then that maybe I should be glad Steve wasn't here after all.
+My friend Steve would have fit in a lot better than me with these classes of people.
+Hell: knowing Steve, he might even have taught Ling and Sym something they didn't know about lots of things, like sex and mind games: for those were two of his favorite pastimes!

 He likely would've stolen both Ling and Sym from me, had he been here.
+And then set out to conquer the entire female side of the Sol race!

 Symantici mentally chuckled at these thoughts.
-And marveled at my seeming ability to sidestep the anti-deception measures in the link to provide her with such a deliciously absurd vision.
+And marveled at my seeming ability to sidestep the anti-deception measures in the link, to provide her with such a deliciously absurd vision: she thought I was joking!

 I could see in her memory pools that we were indeed safe here.
 The male Sol would not dare approach uninvited.